What Is the Difference Between Procurement and Sourcing?

 The best procurement processes follow these tenets:

 - Use procurement software: So many of the steps in the acquisition process can be simplified through automation.
-It reduces paperwork, human error and your workload.
+Procurement software reduces paperwork, human error and your workload.

 - Achieve spend visibility: When focusing on the total lifetime cost and using other cost-saving strategies, you need transparency in spending.
 Proper documentation, better contracts and frequent audits can all help with this.
 Collecting and analyzing data is crucial.